 If you are considering PRP injections for the treatment of rotator cuff muscles of the shoulders, you need 1-3 injections.
 The doctor will space your injections within the recommended one-month period.
 This reduces your chances of getting sore in the area being treated.

 Yes.
 Ultrasound-guided PRP therapy is effective in the reduction of shoulder pain caused by rotator cuff tears.
-This helps improve your shoulder functions, reduces pain and the need for pain medication.
+This helps improve your shoulder functions and reduces pain and the need for pain medication.

 PRP works faster on shoulder joints, muscles, and soft tissues compared to tendons.
 Therefore, you should see an improvement in your symptoms within 1-3 months after your first PRP therapy.